 Roosevelt is a tiny town located in the state of Arizona.
 With a population of 26 people and just one neighborhood, Roosevelt is the 191st largest community in Arizona.

-Roosevelt is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Roosevelt, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Roosevelt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Roosevelt is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Roosevelt who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Roosevelt is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.